dosc91/gdsm/README.md

 # if devtools has not been installed yet, please install it first
 # install.packages("devtools")

-# then, install the SfL package
+# then, install the gdsm package
 devtools::install_github("dosc91/gdsm", dependencies=TRUE)
 ```